-The Code was specifically designed to protect individuals, and any equivalent protection for groups of people would place serious restrictions on freedom of expression.
+The Editors' Code of Practice, which is written by the Editors' Code of Practice Committee (not the PCC) was specifically designed to protect individuals, and any equivalent protection for groups of people would place serious restrictions on freedom of expression.
 Clause 12 (Discrimination) is designed to prevent named individuals from being subjected to discriminatory reference, and was changed in 2004 to refer to ‘an individual's race, colour, religion, sex, sexual orientation or to any physical or mental illness or disability' in order to make this especially clear.

 In some cases, it may actually be more appropriate for you to consider making a complaint about the reporting of groups of people under Clause 1 (Accuracy) of the Code instead.
 For example, if you feel that an article has made unfair references to a particular group, you may be able to argue that those references are inaccurate or misleading in breach of Clause 1.
 We can advise you further on this if necessary.The PCC has also issued a guidance notes to editors about the reporting of Refugees and Asylum Seekers.

 6. Are there specific regulations in the Code that apply to photographs?